zubinchopra/portaldocs/portal-sdk/templates/portalfx-notifications.md

-{"gitdown": "contents"}

 ## Notifications

-The Notifications menu aggregates informational messages, warnings, and errors across all portal extensions and cloud-connected services via local, client notifications and global, server events from the Event service.
+The Notifications menu aggregates informational messages, warnings, and errors across all Portal extensions and cloud-connected services via local, client notifications and global, server events from the Event service.

 ![Notifications help project status and progress][notification]